 How do you make promiscuity acceptable in a society that insists on decency and morality?
 Well the best way is through advertisements, serials and movies.
 Bollywood, Hollywood and all the commercial product and service advertisements do a cardinal job of chipping away at the bastions of social morals until what was unmentionable a decade ago becomes fashionable in this decade.
 We call it entertainment.
 We call it being progressive.
 We call it being chic and those who don’t subscribe are the squares.
 That’s the thin edge of the wedge.
-Once it gets into the doorway, the rest is inevitable, only a matter of time.
+Once it gets into the doorway, the rest is inevitable and only a matter of time.
 We thought nothing of a biscuit advertisement that showed a scantily dressed woman lounging languidly on a couch.
 We thought nothing of an ice cream stick ad which showed a woman holding the stick almost touching parted lips, in a gesture that clearly reminded you of something else.
 We thought nothing of a pocket PC ad that focused more on the curve of the buttock supporting the pocket than the PC which protruded therefrom.
-And all the while we comforted ourselves with the thought that after all these were only bill boards featuring some women we did not know personally.
+And all the while we comforted ourselves with the thought that after all these were only billboards featuring some women we did not know personally.
 So, they can’t hurt us, can they?

 We did not see or chose not to see the real agenda – social engineering.
 Changing the standards of society.
 Changing what is acceptable and what is not.
 Changing what is considered taboo and what is not.
 Moving something from ‘unthinkable’ to ‘aspirational’.
 You did not think it could be done, did you?
-Well, just look at the way advertising and films have changed over the last 3 decades and you will see how things that our parent’s generation would have had a heart attack to see don’t even attract a comment from us.
+Well, just look at the way advertising and films have changed over the last 3 decades and you will see how things that our parent’s generation would have had a heart attack seeing, don’t even attract a comment from us.

 But why do you need a woman’s naked body to sell ice cream?
 Isn’t that oppression of women?
-No, it isn’t.
-You see, she is doing it of her own free will.
-Just like playing tennis in micro-skirts.
-Wearing a burqa is oppression.
+“No, it isn’t”, we were told.
+“You see, she is doing it of her own free will.
+Just like playing tennis in micro-skirts.”
+But wearing a burqa is oppression.
 But what if the one wearing the burqa is doing it of her own free will?
-Not possible.
-The burqa is not religion.
-It is subservience.
+“Not possible”, you were told.
+“The burqa is not religion.
+It is subservience.”
 Ask Sarkozy.
 So, it must be banned.
 But forcing people to take clothes off is as much oppression as forcing them to put them on, isn’t it?
 Ah!!
 You will never understand.
 But it doesn’t matter, because you don’t matter.
 You are too old fashioned and out of date.

 We watched pre-marital and extra-marital relationship scenes in movies in the name of story line and plot and marveled at the acting skill (after all it is all acting and not real, we comforted ourselves) until suddenly one day our children started to have similar relationships.

-When we watched the movie we never thought it would happen in our own home, did we?
+When we watched the movie, we never thought it would happen in our own home, did we?
 But then weren’t we accepting the new world order when we paid to watch the movie?

-Was it not we who told our children that pre-marital or extra-marital sex were okay, when we watched the movie together as a family?
+Was it not we, who told our children that pre-marital or extra-marital sex were okay, when we watched the movie together as a family?
 Was it not we who gave our children the message that our morals had changed and that it was no longer necessary for them to take us as role models but instead to take the actors and actresses as worthy of emulation?